killkamad/mlops-engineer-interview/README.md

 You should create 1 endpoint that accepts relevant input and returns the inference results to the client.

 ### How to share your results?
-- [ ] Clone this repository and create your own branch to work on.
+- [ ] Fork this repository and create your own branch to work on.
 - [ ] Once you are ready, create a pull request with your code.

 ### How will the assessment take place?